justin-carver/SuperiorRolls5e/README.md

-# Better Rolls for 5e - A FoundryVTT Module
+# Superior Rolls 5e - A FoundryVTT Module based on *Better Rolls 5e*.
 A Foundry VTT module that replaces the built in rolling system for DnD5e.
 It allows for quick, compounded rolls for items, ability checks saving throws, and just about any roll you might want.
 Though initially a fork of Hooking's [Item Sheet Buttons](https://gitlab.com/hooking/foundry-vtt---item-sheet-buttons) module, it now includes several roll templates designed for Foundry's 5e sheets to increase speed of play.
 Felix's Chat Damage Buttons module has also been implemented into core Better Rolls.

-If you are feeling generous, and would like to support my work, you can do so through this [Paypal](https://www.paypal.me/RedReignDonate) link.
-Thank you!

 ## Incompatible Modules
 - Mars (replaces the core roller, competing directly with Better Rolls.
 Its one or the other)